Triple Bottom Line of Sustainability EXPLAINED

 social bottom line of sustainability

-The social bottom line encompasses initiatives, public policies, planning, and regulations that support social issues such as fighting poverty, social justice, peace, promoting diversity, quality of living, access to healthcare, education, community development, cultural sustainability, heritage, and some aspects of religion.
+The social bottom line includes initiatives, public policies, planning, and regulations that support social issues such as fighting poverty, social justice, peace, promoting diversity, quality of living, access to healthcare, education, community development, cultural heritage, and some aspects of religion.

 The social dimension of sustainability is the least understood compared to the economic and ecological dimensions.
 However, it is clear that the social factor influences all human activities, and is therefore strongly linked to the economic and ecological dimensions of sustainability and sustainable development.